2022 Tulsa municipal elections

 The 2022 Tulsa municipal elections were held on August 23, 2022.
-A top two runoff election was scheduled for November 8 if no candidate receives a majority vote.
+A top two runoff election was scheduled for November 8 if no candidate received a majority vote.
 All nine city council seats and the city auditor are elected to two year terms.
 The filing period was June 13–15.
 Incumbent Mayor G.T.
-Bynum is not up for reelection until 2024.
+Bynum would not be up for reelection until 2024.
 All nine city council seats will have contested elections.
 City Auditor Cathy Carter was re-elected without opposition.

 Incumbent City Councilors Vanessa Hall-Harper, Jeannie Cue, Crista Patrick, Lori Decter Wright, Phil Lakin, and Jayme Fowler were reelected for another term.
 Laura Bellis won the open city council race in district four to succeed retiring City Councilor Kara Joy McKee.
 Incumbents Mykey Arthrelli and Connie Dodson lost to challengers Grant Miller and Christian Bengel respectively.

 General election

 District 1

 Incumbent Councilwoman Vanessa Hall-Harper faced two challengers in the nonpartisan primary: David Harris and Francetta Mays.
 Hall-Harper won reelection with over 60% of the vote in the first round of the election.